 In this hypercompetitive market, having great content is no longer enough.
 Media and entertainment companies need to integrate their content into high-quality user experiences, better viewing recommendations, more personalized and relevant adverts, omnichannel experiences across devices, and online tools that nurture loyalty.
 New technologies like Artificial Intelligence, Machine Learning, Augmented and Virtual reality, 5G, Big Data Analytics, and voice-enabled assistants are acting as a facilitator for new business models in the media and entertainment industry.

-Well, if you surf the web, you are likely to see a deluge of content talking about the emerging trends and their implementations in the M&E industry.
-We will focus on the less famous, still essential elements and top influences of media and entertainment digital transformation
+Well, if you surf the web, you are likely to see a deluge of content talking about the emerging trends in the entertainment and media industry and their implementations.
+We will focus on the less famous, still essential elements and top influences of media and entertainment digital transformation.

 When was the last time you watched TV without checking out social media or other apps on your phone?
 It’s no longer enough for consumers to consume one mode of entertainment.
 Many brands are discovering the power of multi-channel in keeping viewers engaged.
 Most of the media viewing comes from mobile phones, which is why people are producing more and more apps.
 Research by Smart Insights indicates that 80 percent of internet users own smartphones.
 With the ability to access mobile anytime anywhere, apps are much more convenient tools to access social media, news, movies, videos, and more.
 If you are in the media industry then it would be smart to start thinking of a platform that is made for mobile phones.